-Considering "he" as a default can lead to wrong conclusions too.
-When students analyze texts written by women, for example, many start out using "he," assuming the author is a man without checking.
+It can lead to wrong conclusions too.
+When students analyze texts written by authors who are not men, for example, many start out using "he," assuming the author is a man without checking.
 The pronoun usage here conveys cultural assumptions about who we believe an author to be.
 As a remedy, students can follow the guidelines for gender-fair language.
 This website on making language gender neutral also provides useful examples.

 Pronouns in the Disciplines

 Sometimes speakers more generally remove "I" to make opinions seem facts.
 "Abortion is evil." or "The death penalty is evil."
 These statements are judgments, and hotly contested ones, but by removing "I believe" from the beginning they seem to carry more weight than just one person's opinion.